-Causes of rashes are dry skin, exposure to poison oak and poison ivy, pets, food, and consumer products.
-Ingredients in soaps, cosmetics, detergents, dyes, latex, deodorants, fragrances, and rubber products can produce skin irritation and rashes.
+Dry skin, exposure to poison oak and poison ivy, and pets, food and consumer products all cause rashes.
+Ingredients in soaps, cosmetics, detergents, dyes, latex, deodorants, fragrances and rubber products can produce skin irritation and rashes.
 Rashes can also signal a fungal or bacterial infection, or a minor symptom of a more serious medical problem.